camaraproject/Governance/ProjectStructureAndRoles.md

 **Sub-projects**

-The Telco Global API Project is organized primarily into sub-projects.
+The CAMARA Project is organized primarily into sub-projects.
 Each sub-project is comprised of participants from multiple companies and organizations, with a common purpose of advancing the project with respect to a specific Service API topic, for example ‘streaming’ or ‘localization’.
 Our goal is to enable distributed decision making and code ownership.
 This will be done by providing focused forums for getting work done, making decisions, and onboarding new contributors.

 Areas covered by sub-projects may be vertically focused on particular Service API components or functions, cross-cutting/horizontal or spanning many/all functional areas of Service APIs.
 Some examples of each type are: